What are my life insurance options when living abroad?

 Option 1 – Look for a provider in your home country

-Most insurance providers in your home country are not going to let you set up a new policy with them if you are not resident there.
+Most insurance providers in the UK are not going to let you set up a new policy with them if you are no longer resident there.

 Option 2 – Look for a provider locally